Aurélien Taché

 Aurélien Taché (/fr/; born 26 May 1984) is a French politician who was elected to the French National Assembly on 18 June 2017, representing the department of Val-d'Oise.

 He was elected in 2017 as a member of La République En Marche!
 (LREM) but left the party in 2020, and joined the short-lived Ecology Democracy Solidarity group, then The New Democrats.
-In 2022, we was re-elected as a New Democrat, as part of the NUPES group.
+In 2022, he was re-elected as a New Democrat, as part of the NUPES group.

 Political career

 In parliament, Taché serves on the Committee on Social Affairs, where was his parliamentary group's coordinator from 2017 until 2018, and the Finance Committee.
 In addition to his committee assignments, he is part of the French-Tunisian Parliamentary Friendship Group and the French-Ukrainian Parliamentary Friendship Group.

 Led by Taché, Hugues Renson and Matthieu Orphelin, around 20 members of the LREM parliamentary group established a sub-group in late 2018 with a "wish to express a humanist, social and ecological sensibility and to better raise citizens' concerns"; the initiative was widely interpreted as the launch of a left-wing faction within the group.
 In May 2020, he joined seven lawmakers in leaving LREM to join the new Ecology, Democracy, Solidarity group, depriving the president of an outright majority and raising pressure for more left-wing policies. and joined the Ecology Democracy Solidarity group.
 By June, he and five other ex-LREM deputies announced establishment of #Nous Demain, a "humanist, ecologist and feminist" political movement.
 He then joined The New Democrats.